 Gross rental yield for Miguelturra: 6.5% annually based on average rent vs. buy prices.

-Miguelturra generally maintains competitive municipal tax rates compared to provincial capitals, though buyers should factor in a standard 8% ITP (Transfer Tax) for second-hand homes.
+Miguelturra maintains a competitive IBI rate compared to the provincial average, though buyers should expect to pay around 8-10% in ITP (Property Transfer Tax) on pre-owned homes.